 “One of the biggest problem when sleeping with false lashes is pillows made out of fabrics like cotton, velvet, polyester, or linen.”

 Just as it is not recommended to use cotton pads around the eyes for removing makeup, cotton pillows are a big no-no too.

 For starters, cotton pillows are more porous and hence absorb all the moisture.
 They encourage rubbing coarsely on skin and hair which leads to premature shedding of eyelash extensions.
 Also, the rough surface of cotton is the chief cause of ‘crush wrinkles’ and acne.

-Can I Wear a Sleep Mask With Eyelash Extensions
+3- Use a Sleep Mask for Eyelash Extensions

 You can wear sleep masks with eyelash extensions.
 You should opt for 3D masks that prevent compressing your extensions against your eyes.
 Standard eye masks will cause friction against your extensions and reduce their longevity.

 3D masks are recommended because they leave a gap between the lashes and the mask itself.
 You’ll feel like you’re looking at a starless sky or inside a sealed pitch-black cave when you wear it.